NaokiTM/dotfiles/readme.md

 - In the process of learning to use neovim fluently, but until then my vscode extensions are:
 - morgan.codes-theme / andromeda / golden orange for theme, tailwind intellisense, eslint, live server, react native snippets, python and python-debugger, vscode-icons

+# How to install each of the tools I use (for my own reference, and this list is for linux mint)

+## The following can be installed using apt install (as far as the ones I know):
+- polybar, rofi, neovim (though versions 10+ have to be built from source, needed for installing lazyvim), w3m, i3

+## The following need to be built from source
+- pipes.sh, possibly i3 gaps